rwxrob/zet/20211115160539/README.md

 seem these projects and vendors don't care as much about such things, they just want to get their software into your precious cluster.

-KRAM is here to protect you from this by suggesting a common set of best practices for dealing with each application where things could easily go wrong without the proper attention they require.
-After all, all of this stuff is being regularly updated by their creators and you will be called upon to "kram" those updates into your cluster quickly, consistently, and safely.
+K8SAPP is here to protect you from this by suggesting a common set of best practices for dealing with each application where things could easily go wrong without the proper attention they require.
+After all, all of this stuff is being regularly updated by their creators and you will be called upon to update them in your cluster quickly, consistently, and safely.

 A simple solution to this problem is to simply enforce a common set of admin practices for each application in a way that is implementation